It's the hugely controversial and long-running dispute that has inflamed tensions between Greece and FYR Macedonia.

 But it really came to prominence in 1991 when FYR Macedonia declared its independence from Yugoslavia.

-But while the prime ministers of both countries were all smiles as they signed off on the deal, there is still significant opposition.
+But while prime ministers of both countries were all smiles after signing the deal, they still faced opposition domestically, especially from nationalists.